Mike’s impact journey

 Toward the end of my year in South America, I took a break by exploring nearby Panama — which brings me back to that tiny island in the Caribbean.
 Walking with a local guide through a bustling Guna village on the San Blas Archipelago, I learned that the islands’ inhabitants were in danger of becoming climate refugees.
 In 2011, climate still seemed like a distant specter more than a clear and present crisis, and witnessing first hand the social impacts of the environmental crisis changed my perspective forever.
 Realizing that the climate crisis was already here and hurting those the least culpable for warming the world, my year-long search in Latin America for a personal and professional purpose was over.
 I had discovered my ESG personal legend: to use the power of the pen — as well as speaking, advocating, partnering, strategizing and every other skill I can cultivate — to help people like the Guna by mitigating the climate crisis.
 Shortly after returning home to the United States, I discovered corporate sustainability as a career path.

-A decade of ESG work
+Over a decade of impact work

-Over the past decade, my ESG personal legend has kept me focused and motivated through every success and setback.
+Over the past 15 years, my impact personal legend has kept me focused and motivated through every success and setback.
 I have leveraged my writing skills as a journalist for publications like GreenBiz and Sustainable Brands to educate and (hopefully) inspire business and policy action on the climate crisis and other social and environmental issues.
 I have partnered with companies like The North Face to launch initiatives aimed at protecting America’s public lands from oil exploration; worked with utilities such as Pacific Gas & Electric to implement finance initiatives to help low-income homeowners in California switch to solar; led communications at an energy startup focused on decarbonizing the built environment; dabbled in academia studying climate policy and communication at George Washington University in Washington D.C.; lobbied for pro-climate policies on Capitol Hill with the Environmental Defense Fund; traveled to the slums of Nairobi, Kenya to evaluate governance challenges and write about local solutions; and worked with Fortune 500 companies to advance ESG strategy, reporting and communication.

 Despite my efforts, the planet continues to warm.
 The Guna villages continue to be threatened by swallowing seas.
 I have failed a lot, but learned even more.
 Now, more than ever, we face a difficult road to a prosperous future — and each day we fail to act steepens our slope.
 Success in reaching our destination is far from certain, but failure also isn’t an option.
 The stakes simply are too high.